2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 Advanced Containers
 -------------------

-This section is dedicated to explaining some basic containers that are used in computer science, allowing us to make an informed choice when we want to implement some even more advanced containers in the future.
+This section is dedicated to give some basic explanation of some advanced containers that are used in computer science, allowing us to make an informed choice when we want to implement some even more advanced containers in the future.

 We will include big-O performance counters for the basic functions of: adding/removing and item at the beginning, adding/removing an item at the end, adding/removing an item in an arbitrary position and indexing at a certain position.

+This section is in no way exhaustive, but should be enough to make an informed decision on what containers to use for our components, according to necessities.

 ### Dynamic Arrays